'Let's Choose Kindness' | Bullied Girl Writes Letter To Her Classmates

-CONWAY, Ark.
-(KTHV) - After being bullied, one little girl decided to speak up rather than shutting down.
+CONWAY, Ark.-- After being bullied, one little girl decided to speak up rather than shutting down.

 Morgan Summers lives with Larsen Syndrome, a disorder that affects the development of bones throughout the body.
 Because of this, Morgan has endured multiple surgeries at a young age.
 She now sometimes uses a wheelchair and leg braces which has made her the target of bullying in her kindergarten class.